non-sono-bello-ma-patcho/SET_LAB/README.md

 # Another crappy repository!
-This repository contains all our project for the *Trasmission and Processing System* class I'm currently attending!
+This repository contains all our project for the *Trasmission and Processing System* class we're currently attending!
 ##### **NB**: ~~strikethrough~~ source code are not implemented yet;

 ## Project's list: